u-shrestha/nn-gpt/README.md

 @InProceedings{ABrain.HPGPT,
-  title={Optuna vs Code Llama: Are LLMs a New Paradigm for Hyperparameter Tuning?}, author={Kochnev, Roman and Goodarzi, Arash Torabi and Bentyn, Zofia Antonina and Ignatov, Dmitry and Timofte, Radu}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops}, year={2025}
+  title={Optuna vs Code Llama: Are LLMs a New Paradigm for Hyperparameter Tuning?}, author={Kochnev, Roman and Goodarzi, Arash Torabi and Bentyn, Zofia Antonina and Ignatov, Dmitry and Timofte, Radu}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision Workshops (ICCVW)}, year={2025}
 }